Developing a Program Abroad

 Our experienced staff work collaboratively with faculty throughout the process, from program approval through return.
 While the Study Abroad Office coordinates the administrative components of the program, faculty program directors play an important role in ensuring the success of their program.
 Leading a program abroad is more than just teaching a course!
 Faculty program directors have the opportunity to expand learning outside the classroom through the types of courses and excursions included in the program.
 While faculty are already experienced as instructors on campus, many find that their role is significantly different while abroad, as students look to them for support in dealing with homesickness and the process of cultural adjustment.
 In addition, there are many specific processes, requirements, and liability issues program directors are responsible for.
 Prior to departure, our staff will offer a workshop to help prepare you for the time abroad and understand all the activities associated with leading a program.

+A workshop for prospective faculty program directors.
 Faculty interested in proposing a new program are encouraged to attend an informational workshop.
 Click here for more information on the workshops and upcoming sessions.

 Proposing a Program